chadwatson/react-remote-resource/README.md

 **Scenerio 2**

-The app needs multiple users from the API.
-Since the app needs multiple entries from the api organized by key then createKeyedResource would then be a better choice.
+The app needs to make individual requests to the same users API and store the results independently. `createKeyedResource` would be the better choice.

 ```jsx
 const load = (id) => fetch(`/api/users/${id}`);